 - Some of the wiring on the motherboard corrodes and creates a shortage with other wiring.
 This is often fixable – at least in the short term.

-You see, that’s the biggest problem with water damage.
-It doesn’t all happen at once.
+The biggest problem with water damage is this: It doesn’t all happen at once.

-Think about it like a rusting car.
-Your car doesn’t rust the first winter you drive it on salt covered roads.
+Think about a rusting car.
+Your car doesn’t rust the first winter you drive it on salt-covered roads.
 But after 10 years of winter driving you start to see rust.
 Then every year a little more rust.
 It develops slowly over time.

-The same thing happens with water damaged cell phones – only instead of years we’re talking weeks.
-You can clean them out using a sonic cleaner and electronics safe cleaning solution (the preferred tools of a professional shop).
+The same thing happens with water damaged cell phones – only instead of years we’re talking days or weeks.
+You can clean everything out using a sonic cleaner and electronics safe cleaning solution.
 That might remove 95% of all corrosion and debris.
 But that other 5% doesn’t stay put.
 Like rust on a car, it slowly starts to grow over the course of a week, a month, or 3 months.
 It will begin to spread until one day your wifi won’t work, your camera goes out, your phone stops charging, the screen goes black, or some combination of all those things.

 Should You Get Your Water Damaged Phone Fixed?